laroche/tastyworks-pnl/README.md

 Tastyworks PNL
 --------------

-This python script is used to generate data for a private German tax income statement from Tastyworks csv-file with trade history.
+This python script is used to generate profit and loss (PNL) data (German: Gewinn- und Verlustrechnung) for a private German tax income statement from Tastyworks csv-file with trade history.
 Details on German taxes are written up at <https://laroche.github.io/private-geldanlage/steuern.html>.